 SOUL Impact OE Signature Sound On-Ear Wireless Headphones

-This is the only pair of wireless Bluetooth headphones for elderly folks on my list.
+This is another pair of wireless Bluetooth headphones for elderly that is a bit cheaper than the Bose option.
 They use a Bluetooth connection which is very stable and has less lag than other wireless connections.
 The 33 ft range is also more than enough for most people.
 The headphones have controls right on them, like volume control and answer/end call key.
 The earpieces are soft and padded with leather.
 The headband is also padded with soft materials for increased comfort.
 This pair weighs only 8.2 ounces.

 The battery last for up to 18 hours of playback time, or 20 days in standby mode.
 The battery charges fully in about 2 hours.
 They even come with a nice box for storing and transporting the headphones safely.

 Users say that the leather is really high quality which increases the comfort significantly.
 The headphones have a luxury feel to them.
 They are very durable, the sound quality is superb, and the battery life is very good.
 It’s for sure one of the best Bluetooth headsets for the elderly.